-The land behind the Fire Station shown in figure 39 totalling 3.06 hectares of which 2.7 hectares is allocated for 80 dwellings subject to the following conditions:
+The land behind the Fire Station shown in Figure 39 totalling 3.56 hectares of which 2.7 hectares is allocated for a minimum of 80 dwellings subject to the following conditions:

-- (i) 5 dwellings shall be built for people aged over 60 in need of housing, currently living in Wivenhoe or having close family connections to people living in Wivenhoe, to be built and managed by a local housing charity on one third of an acre of land (0.15 ha) within this site, close to Colchester Road, which shall be gifted to this housing charity; and - (ii) An additional minimum of 20 dwelling shall be built which are suitable for older people, appropriate for the frail elderly as well as being attractive to active retirees; these should preferably be built to the Lifetime Homes Standard and could be bungalows or single level apartments, or if two-storey apartments a lift should be incorporated; and - (iii) in addition a minimum of 15 dwellings shall be built, each of no more than 2 bedrooms, that could be designed as homes for older people, or for single people, or for young couples which could be bungalows, terraced properties or apartments; and - (iv) a maximum of 15 dwellings may be built of 4 bedrooms or more which could also include an office for home-working and / or an annexe to accommodate a relative; and - (v) all properties intended for older people and at least 50% of all dwellings should preferably be constructed to the Lifetime Homes Standard; and - (vi) excluding the 5 Wivenhoe Housing Trust dwellings specified in (i) above, 20% of dwellings are to be allocated as affordable housing or that percentage which is relevant under Borough policies at the time the planning application is submitted; and - (vii)a site for allotments is provided on a field of approximately 1.5 hectares close by Broomgrove Schools with a mains water supply together with an access track to provide vehicular access to this field with adequate passing places to allow vehicles to pass pedestrians safely as well as vehicles coming from the opposite direction; and - (viii) this track is to have an all-weather surface suitable to make it a safe footway and cycle track from Broomgrove Schools to Colchester Road by the Fire Station; and - (ix) contributions towards open spaces, sports, recreational facilities and community facilities will be required in line with Borough Policies current at the time any application for planning permission is made; and - (x) landscaping is introduced on the northern boundary of the site in order to ensure that development is well screened; and - (xi) suitable road and pavement access to Colchester Road is provided in accordance with the requirements of ECC Highways.
+- the gift of 0.15 hectare of land to build a minimum of 5 dwellings suitable for people aged over 60 in need of housing, currently or recently living or working in Wivenhoe or having close family connections to people living or working in Wivenhoe to a suitable housing charity; and - (ii) a minimum of 20 dwellings suitable for occupation by older people including the frail elderly and active retirees and preferably built to the Lifetime Homes Standard should be provided; and - (iii) a minimum of 15 dwellings of smaller units suitable for older people, single people or young couples should be provided; and - (iv) the number of dwellings with four or more bedrooms should not exceed 15 and could also incorporate an office for home working or annexe to accommodate a relative; and - (v) at least 50% of all dwellings should be constructed to the Lifetime Homes Standard; and - (vi) 20% of dwellings should be affordable housing or that percentage relevant under national or Borough policies at the time the planning application is submitted subject to viability; and - (vii) land for allotments is provided on a field of approximately 1.5 hectares close by Broomgrove Schools together with a suitable access.
+Subject to viability this site should be provided with a mains water supply; and - (viii) contributions towards open spaces, sports, recreational facilities and community facilities will be required in line with current policy at the time any application for planning permission is made; and - (ix) appropriate landscaping is provided on the northern boundary of the site in order to ensure that development is well screened; and

-Proposals to include some self-build plots within the overall allocation will be supported.
+Proposals to include some self-build plots will be supported.

-An additional 0.86 hectares of land, adjacent to the site allocated for housing, is proposed for a potential site for a care home.
-This area is as shown on the Wivenhoe Proposals map.
+An additional 0.86 hectares of land, adjacent to the site allocated for housing, is proposed as a potential site for a care home.
+This area is as shown on Figure 40.

-18 DEVELOPMENT AND NATURA 2000 SITES
+18. DEVELOPMENT AND HABITATS SITES